ibm-cloud-security/app-identity-and-access-adapter/README.md

 ## Applying an authorization and authentication policy

-An authentication or authorization policy is a set of conditions that must be met before resource access can occur.
-By defining an identity provider's service configuration and an access policy that outlines when a particular access control flow should be used, you can control access to a protected resource.
+An authentication or authorization policy is a set of conditions that must be met before a request can access a resource access.
+By defining an identity provider's service configuration and an access policy that outlines when a particular access control flow should be used, you can control access to any resource in your service mesh.

 >> To see example CRD's, check out the [samples directory](./samples/crds).